dongxuanw1366/sep10-freedom-project/plan.md

 ### Beyond MVP before end of april
 * Add background color and special fonts
-* Add extra Components and special functions like tooltip and parallax
+* Add extra Components and special functions like accordion and parallax